Updated Rivals Industry Team Recruiting Rankings for the 2027 class

 Top Commit: IOL Maxwell Hiller, No. 3 NATL.
 (No. 1 IOL)

 No program is currently hotter on the trail than Florida.
-Jon Sumrall and his staff have now landed Hiller, a Five-Star Plus+ prospect, four-star QB Davin Davidson and four-star CB Aamaury Fountain this month.
+Jon Sumrall and his staff have now landed Hiller, a Five-Star Plus+ prospect, four-star QB Davin Davidson and high four-star CB Aamaury Fountain this month.
 Fountain, the No. 25 recruit and No. 4 corner in the Rivals300, flipped from South Carolina.
-Davidson is the No. 10 QB in the cycle.
+Davidson is the No. 9 QB in the cycle.
 Last month, UF landed four-star ATH Tramond Collins for the second time.
-Collins is the No. 114 recruit overall.
+Collins is the No. 115 recruit overall.

 9 total commits